Featuring Magic and Magicians from around the World

 From left to right: Houdini, Merlin with King Author, David Devant

-Of all the cities of western Europe, none have had a front seat to shaping the face of the globe quite like London.
-From nation building to conquering new lands to influencing modern society, London has been a key player in the history of the world.
+Of all the cities of Western Europe, none have had a front seat to shaping the face of the globe quite like London.
+From nation-building to conquering new lands to influencing modern society, London has been a key player in the history of the world.
 But if you look deeper, that history has quite a bit of magic to it.

-By the eleventh century, London was shaping up to become the thriving commercial and political center it is today.
-At that time, travel shared ideas and the idea of buskers, or street performers, became a popular profession in London.
-The first performers started out with song and dance then quickly moved on to feats of magic, sleight of hand, illusion, and even simple alchemy.
+By the eleventh century, London was shaping up to become the thriving commercial and political centre it is today.
+At that time, travel shared ideas, and the idea of buskers, or street performers, became a popular profession in London.
+The first performers started out with song and dance, then quickly moved on to feats of magic, sleight of hand, illusion, and even simple alchemy.
 Buskers were good for attracting business to shops, but some were also good at picking pockets as well.
 Around this time, the now well-known wizard Merlin started to appear in various literary works, the character being pulled from Welsh poetry and myths.
 His supernatural powers are told, in one version, to come from the fact that he is born of a mortal woman and an incubus.
-Certainly the idea of otherworldly powers was starting to have a popular hold on the general public.
+Certainly, the idea of otherworldly powers was starting to have a popular hold on the general public.

 Get your Vegas Magic Show tickets with Vegas.com

-By the time the Renaissance rolled around, back in London, well-established street magic was a part of London life permeating other mediums as well.
-Some of Shakespeare's plays—the bane of many a high school student—used magic as a major plot device (Macbeth and the witches anyone?).
+By the time the Renaissance rolled around, back in London, well-established street magic was a part of London life, permeating other mediums as well.
+Some of Shakespeare's plays—the bane of many a high school student—used magic as a major plot device (Macbeth and the witches, anyone?).
 The Bard used the power and fear of the mystical to drive his plays and keep people interested and coming back for more.

 As London became the hub of a powerful country, its influence spread and attracted numerous performers.
 The great Harry Houdini even used London as his home base as he toured Europe and performed some of his most daring escapes.
-Also in the early 20th century, the British magician David Devant was the talk of the town, and was sought after for Royal Command Performances.
+Also, in the early 20th century, the British magician David Devant was the talk of the town, and was sought after for Royal Command Performances.
 He was the first president of London's famed Magic Circle and his easy banter and suave, witty style won him many fans, some calling him England's greatest magician.

-Modern day London still embraces magic and honors its long history in illusions.
+Modern-day London still embraces magic and honours its long history in illusion.
 Davenports' Magic Shop is the oldest magic shop and school in London.
 Established in the late 1800s, Davenports is still offering classes and fun tricks to try out.
 London is also home to world-class magicians who perform for celebrities and royalty alike.
 Performers such as Etienne Pradier, Tariq Knight, and Drummond Money-Coutts, have made a name for themselves with their mastery of sleight of hand and illusion for the rich and famous.
 And then there is Derren Brown!
 A master mentalist with truly mind-bending capabilities in hypnotism and the power of suggestion, Brown will make you question many things.
 Watch an episode of Mind Control and you'll be a believer as well.

 London has always been a place of rich culture, heritage, and magic.
 This is true both in London and Great Britain in general and has led to the birth of the hugely popular magical phenomenon—the Harry Potter series.
 The power, imagination, and joy of magic has obviously not been lost on the English.